erkyrath/abplus-dict/README.md

 This uses the standard ispell format (`.dic` and `.aff` files), as described here: https://neovim.io/doc/user/spell.html

-To use on MacOS: Copy `acceptall.dic` and `acceptall.aff` into your `~/Library/Spelling` folder.
+To use on MacOS: Copy `abplus-dict.dic` and `abplus-dict.aff` into your `~/Library/Spelling` folder.
 Then open System Settings and select the Keyboard pane; hit the Edit button after "Input Sources".
-Under "Spelling" select "acceptall (Library)"; *also* select "Set Up...", check "acceptall (Library)" at the bottom, uncheck everything else.
+Under "Spelling" select "abplus-dict (Library)"; *also* select "Set Up...", check "abplus-dict (Library)" at the bottom, uncheck everything else.
 Hit "Done" (twice) to exit.